moongoal/libccl/README.md

 While this is a header-only library, the build process is required to create the *version.hpp* header file.

-This library is built with cmake `>= 3.24.2`.
+This library is built with CMake `>= 3.24.2`.
 Lower versions may work but are not supported.
 The following are example build commands for informational purposes only.
 The specific commands for your system may differ.

 To initialise the build system for development, run: